-- 7. Data on the concentrations of HBCDDs in infant formula were not available previously.
-The concentrations of α -, β and γ -HBCDDs in different varieties of infant formula and commercial infant foods were investigated recently in an FSA survey (Rose et al., 2015).
+7. Data on the concentrations of HBCDDs in infant formula were not available previously.
+The concentrations of α -, β - and γ -HBCDDs in different varieties of infant formula and commercial infant foods were investigated recently in an FSA survey (Rose et al., 2015).
 HBCDDs were not detected in 30 infant formula samples.
-The limit of detection (LOD) of 0.01 μg/kg for each congener was used in an upper-bound (UB) approach2 for estimating exposure. - 8. α -HBCDD was reported in only two out of 120 individual commercial infant food samples (at a level of 0.03 μ g/kg).
-The UB mean concentration was 0.01 μg/kg, which was equivalent to the LOD, and this value was used in the exposure assessment.
+The limit of detection (LOD) of 0.01 μg/kg for each congener was used in an upper-bound (UB) approach2 for estimating exposure.

+8. α -HBCDD was reported at a level of 0.03 μg/kg in two out of 120 individual commercial infant food samples, resulting in a UB mean concentration of 0.01 μg/kg (equivalent to the LOD).
 The LOD value was similarly used for the other congeners in an UB approach to estimating exposure.

-2 Using the value of the LOD concentration for data that were < LOD
+$^{^{2}}$ Using the value of the LOD concentration for data that were < LOD